Four travel routes for Kerala

 Kannur is a much less explored town, known as ‘The Land of Looms and Lore’ because of its high-quality production and export of handloom fabrics.
 Explore the natural beaches, backwaters, hill stations, and historical monuments it has to offer.

 If starting your trip in Mumbai or Delhi, fly into Calicut and drive to Wayanad or Kannur.
-From either of these towns, you can take a train to Fort Cochin.
+From either of these towns, you can take a train to Kochi.

-Athirapilly is a 1.5 hour drive from Cochin.
-Take a day trip or spend a night visiting the Athirapilly Falls, ‘the Niagara of India’, and be mesmerized by the breathtaking sites.
+Athirapilly is a 1.5 hours drive from Kochi.
+Take a day trip or spend a night visiting the Athirapilly Falls, ‘the Niagara of India’.
 The area is home to a host of wild animals and birds.

 Route 4: Kerala during Festivals

 One way to plan an exciting travel route for Kerala is to focus on what festivals are taking place.
 Kerala has a number of temples and elephant festivals, Thrissur Pooram being the grandest of them all.
-There are celebrations between April and May each year in Thrissur (about 80km from Cochin).
-This is a seven day affair.
+There are celebrations between April and May each year in Thrissur (about 80 kms from Kochi).
+This is a seven-day affair.

 Onam is another important festival that celebrates the harvest between August and September.
 The procession in Trivandrum is a visual delight.
 There are as many as 3000 artists, 75 floats and 68 art forms on display.

 Theyyam is a folk art celebrated in Kannur.
 It is a ritualistic, ancient form of worship still celebrated with the same fervour.
 The festival is held from October to May each year.
+Read this blog to know more about the weather and festivals in Kerala.
 The riot of colours, the music, dance and devotion is worth witnessing.

 helping you travel your way